-Digbeth Dining Club is intended to act as a bridge between post work drinking and night time revelry – and whether you are popping in for a bite to eat, a drink after work, or joining friends for a dinner with a difference, Spot*light offers great food and a unique atmosphere.
+Digbeth Dining Club is intended to act as a bridge between post work drinking and night time revelry – and whether you are popping in for a bite to eat, a drink after work, or joining friends for a dinner with a difference, the venues offer great food and a unique atmosphere.

-The food event takes place every Friday evening under the brick arches which surround Spotlight Bar, with a DJ and inside seating for diners to enjoy and unwind after a hard week.
+The food event takes place every Thursday, Friday and Saturday evening under the brick arches which surround Spotlight Bar, with a DJ and inside seating for diners to enjoy and unwind after a hard week.
 Food stalls vary from week to week with different vendors on rotation.

 Example of Food Vendors